 Nearly every culture has a word or phrase for food that sets the tongue on fire.
 That’s because these foods create an endorphin release, they bring one’s palate to life, and they add an entirely new dimension to the culinary world.
 They may even test one’s mettle.
 Whatever the case, festivals, towns, entire commercial empires are dedicated to the taste of heat … and so is the latest issue of the Vegan Culinary Experience.
-Inside this Free e-Magazine (yes, totally FREE, just go to the VCE website, and download it instantly), you’ll find recipes and articles featuring chiles, ginger, wasabi, and more chiles, with varying heat levels to accommodate most tastes.
+Inside this Free e-Magazine, you’ll find recipes and articles featuring chiles, ginger, wasabi, and more chiles, with varying heat levels to accommodate most tastes.

 Chef Jason Wyrick, chief editor and founder of the Vegan Culinary Experience, wanted me to offer you a sample of what’s inside this month’s issue, so I chose the recipe for Horseradish Cheez.
 This dairy-free cheese alternative is dairy-free and soy-free, using a base of nuts and tahini, thickened with agar, and seasoned with a myriad of spices.
 I played it safe with this selection, which is listed in the “mild” recipe section.
 But heat-loving fans need not fear; Chef Jason has spicy recipe categories in the e-magazine that go all the way up to “Eat at Your Own Risk!”

 Time to Prepare: About 45 minutes, plus 3 hours chilling time